cybertec-postgresql/poc-plpgsql-analyzer/README.md

 ## Desired Outcomes and Service Provision

-Ferrous Systems provides its expertise with Rust, compiler construction and the tooling around lexers/parers to coach CYBERTEC's developers with the goal to find an optimal technical solution to the [problem field desrcibed above](#problem-description).
+Ferrous Systems provides its expertise with Rust, compiler construction and the tooling around lexers/parers to coach CYBERTEC's developers with the goal to find an optimal technical solution to the [problem field described above](#problem-description).

 The team decides on concrete technologies and
 * Implements a PoC written in Rust to extract the metadata of the Oracle UDP above returning the metadata